dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-I've continued working on my alphabet.
-Some letters are harder than others so I will most likely come back and rework them.
-Decided on a colour palette.
+I've completed my alphabet but I am going to make some adjustments to make things more readable.
+I've veered more towards readability with a funky look.
+I'm happy with the colour palette.

+Next will be the numbers and a symbol

 The parameters per letter:
   offsetx - the x offset of the letter components